pfheatwole/thesis/source/canopy_aerodynamics.rst

 * Implications of using section coefficients

-  * Assumes the section coefficient data is accurate.
+  * Assumes the section coefficient data is accurate and representative of the flow conditions during a flight.
 This is particularly questionable near stall, especially when using simulated airfoil data.

   * Assumes the sections will behave independently, as predicted by their individual coefficients (which is almost definitely wrong, since the sections interact).
+Part of the interaction can be captured by the induced velocities, but it seems very likely that in many common scenarios things like turbulence and separation bubbles will dramatically influence neighboring cells.

   * Unlike the section profiles, these are external data.
 They must be measured in a wind tunnel or computed with an external tool, like XFOIL.